1951 Jowett Javelin DeLuxe

 Over 23,000 were sold before Jowett closed down in 1954 and had it been made by a bigger company like Ford, it would have sold ten times that number, so good was the design.

-First registered in Lincoln in September 1951, this Javelin DeLuxe has had just five owners from new, the fourth acquiring it in 2018 in a completely dismantled state from an elderly gent in Hull who had begun to restore the car before being struck down by illness.
+First registered in Lincoln in September 1951, this Javelin DeLuxe has had just four owners from new, our vendor acquiring it in 2018 in a completely dismantled state from an elderly gent in Hull who had begun to restore the car before being struck down by illness.

 Much expertise and countless hours have gone into this car and you could not hope to replicate the task at the guide price suggested.
 It wasn’t done to sell, only to save one of the few that remain from being lost for good.